tearust/tapp-tutor/party-fe.md

-The code is located at https://github.com/tearust/tapp-sample-teaparty/tree/demo-code/party-fe  You can clone the code to local for easier walkthrough.
+The code is located at https://github.com/tearust/tapp-sample-teaparty/tree/demo-code/party-fe.
+You can clone the code to a local repo to make it easier to go through.

 This is a standard Vue application.
-We assume that readers are familar with VUE and front end web technologies.
-We only focus on TEA related parts.
+We assume that readers are familar with VUE and front-end web technologies.
+Below we'll only focus on the TEA related parts.

 # bbs.vue common requests functions
-This file https://github.com/tearust/tapp-sample-teaparty/blob/demo-code/party-fe/src/views/bbs.js handles most message related user interactions.
+This file https://github.com/tearust/tapp-sample-teaparty/blob/demo-code/party-fe/src/views/bbs.js handles most message-related user interactions.

-For example, the code snippets below are handling load message and send message
+For example, the code snippets below are handling a load message and send message request:
 ```
 async loadMessageList(address, channel=default_channel){
     // F.top_log("Query message list...");